Datavault-UK/automate-dv-docs/docs/tutorial/tut_point_in_time.md

 A primary key (or surrogate key) which is usually a hashed representation of the natural key.
 This will be the primary key used by the parent Hub.

+##### Load Date/Timestamp (src_ldts)
+This is a string with the name of the Hub's Load Date/Timestamp column

 ##### As-of Dates Table (as_of_dates_table)
 The as_of_dates_table describes the history needed to construct the PIT table as a list of dates.
-This is where you would supply the name of your as of date table.
+This is where you would supply the name of your As of Dates table.

 ##### Satellites (satellites)
 This is a dictionary that contains the metadata for the Satellites in subject.
 It will have three levels of keys.